--h, --help Print help text to standard output and exit.

--b, --binary-output Print the program result in the binary output format.
-The default is humanreadable text, which is very slow.
-Not accepted by server-mode executables.

---cache-file=FILE Store any reusable initialisation data in this file, possibly speeding up subsequent launches.

--D, --debugging Perform possibly expensive internal correctness checks and verbose logging.
-Implies -L.

--e, --entry-point=FUN The entry point to run.
+-h,help Print help text to standard output and exit. -b,binary-output Print the program result in the binary output format.
+The default is human- readable text, which is very slow.
+Not accepted by server-mode executables. cache-file=FILE Store any reusable initialisation data in this file, possibly speeding up subsequent launches. -D,debugging Perform possibly expensive internal correctness checks and verbose logging.
+Implies -L. -e,entry-point=FU N The entry point to run.
 Defaults to main.
-Not accepted by server-mode executables.

--L, --log Print various low-overhead logging information to stderr while running.

--n, --no-print-result Do not print the program result.
-Not accepted by server-mode executables.

--P, --profile Gather profiling data during execution.
-Mostly interesting in --server mode.

-Implied by -D.

---param=ASSIGNMENT Set a tuning parameter to the given value.
-ASSIGNMENT must be of the form

-NAME=INT Use --print-params to see which names are available.

---print-params Print all tuning parameters that can be set with --param or --tuning.

--r, --runs=NUM Perform NUM runs of the program.
+Not accepted by server-mode executables. -L,log Print various low-overhead logging information to stderr while running. -n,no-print-result Do not print the program result.
+Not accepted by server-mode executables. -P,profile Gather profiling data during execution.
+Mostly interesting in server mode.
+Implied by -D. . .
+Implied by -D. IENT Set a tuning parameter to the given value.
+ASSIGNMENT must be of the form param=ASSIGNM Implied by -D. IENT Set a tuning parameter to the given value.
+ASSIGNMENT must be of the form NAME=INT Useprint-params to see which names are available. param=ASSIGNM print-params -r,runs=NUM Implied by -D. IENT Set a tuning parameter to the given value.
+ASSIGNMENT must be of the form NAME=INT Useprint-params to see which names are available.
+Print all tuning parameters that can be set withparam ortuning.
+Perform NUM runs of the program.
 With -t, the runtime for each individual run will be printed.
 Additionally, a single leading warmup run will be performed (not counted).
 Only the final run will have its result written to stdout.
-Not accepted by server-mode executables.

--t, --write-runtime-to=FILE Print the time taken to execute the program to the indicated file, an integral number of microseconds.
-Not accepted by server-mode executables.

---tuning=FILE Read size=value assignments from the given file.

-futhark-opencl, futhark-cuda, futhark-test

-16.6.
-SEE ALSO 117
+Not accepted by futhark-opencl, futhark-cuda, futhark-test futhark cuda [options...] <program.fut> futhark cuda translates a Futhark program to C code invoking CUDA kernels, and either compiles that C code with a C compiler to an executable binary program, or produces a .h and .c file that can be linked with other code.
+The standard Futhark optimisation pipeline is used.